cambridge-cares/TheWorldAvatar/web/twa-vis-platform/doc/config.md

 - `modules`: key value pairs indicating if certain modules should be available
   - `landing`: REQUIRED.
 Displays landing page if enabled
   - `map`: REQUIRED.
 Displays map visualisation if enabled
+  - `dashboard`: REQUIRED.
+Displays the dashboard page if enabled
   - `help`: REQUIRED.
 Displays help page if enabled
+  - `registry`: REQUIRED.
+Displays the registry page if enabled
 - `links`: optional configuration for adding or updating redirect links on the landing page.
 This configuration can overwrite the defaults for the map, dashboard, and help modules.
 It requires an `ARRAY` of the following JSON format:
   - `url`: REQUIRED.
 The url is either targeted at either an external or internal link.
-For internal link usage, please input `map`, `dashboard`, and `help` accordingly.
+For internal link usage, please input `map`, `dashboard`, `help`, and `registry` accordingly.
   - `title`: REQUIRED.
 Thumbnail title on landing page.
 Optional for only internal links, which defaults to the default if not set.
   - `caption`: REQUIRED.
 Thumbnail caption on landing page.
 Optional for only internal links, which defaults to the default if not set.
   - `icon`: REQUIRED.
 Thumbnail icon on landing page.
 Optional for only internal links, which defaults to the default if not set.